dplusplus1024/bitcorn-hole/README.md

 ## Gameplay Instructions

-For detailed gameplay instructions, please visit the [Instruction Sheet](instructions.md).
+For detailed gameplay instructions, visit the [Instruction Sheet](instructions.md).

 ## Disclaimer

 This is experimental software.
-Use at your own risk.
+Use at your own risk. 🌽